 Some people can show no allergy to pygmy hedgehogs but show an allergic reaction to their poop or urine, which has ended up on their fur.
 So when the pygmy hedgehog is picked up there’s a reaction as there’s contact with remnants of their poop and pee from their fur.

-2. Easy to look after
+2. Are easy to look after

 African pygmy hedgehogs are solitary animals and don’t need as much human contact as other pets.
 As long as they have space, a dark place to sleep (and hide), an exercise wheel, a few toys, quality food and clean water, there’s not much more looking after them.